mmtk/mmtk-core/docs/Tutorial.md

     mygc = ["mmtk/mygc"]
     ```

 Note that all of the above changes almost exactly copy the NoGC entries in each of these files.
 However, NoGC has some features that are not needed for this tutorial.
-The below change will not **(TODO: Verify.)** change the functionality of the GC, as the reference to the lock-free feature was removed from the Cargo files above, but will clean up code that is not needed.
+Remove references to them now.
-1. Within `nogc/global.rs`, find any use of `#[cfg(feature = "nogc_lock_free")]` and delete both it *and the line below it*.
+1. Within `nogc/global.rs`, find any use of `#[cfg(feature = "mygc_lock_free")]` and delete both it *and the line below it*.
-2. Then, find any use of the above line's negation, `#[cfg(not(feature = "nogc_lock_free"))]` and delete *just that line*.
+2. Then, find any use of the above line's negation, `#[cfg(not(feature = "mygc_lock_free"))]` and delete *just that line*.

+Test MyGC with the **small test** and DeCapo benchmark. **TODO: Fill out test section**

 At this point, you should familiarise yourself with the MyGC plan if you haven't already.
 Try answering the following questions:
+**NOTE: These are intended to be really simple questions.
+They just get the user to look at the code in the collector and start thinking about how it's working, and hopefully encourage them to do some independant reading if they come across something they don't understand.**
-   * Where is the allocator?
+   * Where is the allocator defined?
+   * How many memory spaces are there?
+   * What kind of memory space policy is used?
    * What happens if garbage has to be collected?
    * **TODO: Talk about aspects of constructors?**